 What is the typical schedule for a Traditional BSN student?
 Traditional BSN students have a full-time schedule.
 Classes are typically scheduled during the day, Monday through Friday.
-Class and labs are scheduled Monday through Wednesday, on the main Denver campus at 50th and Lowell.
+Class and labs are scheduled Monday through Wednesday, on the Northwest Denver (Lowell) Campus at 50th and Lowell.
 Clinical rotations are typically scheduled on Thursday and Friday.

 Where are clinical rotations completed?
 Clinical rotations are completed at a variety of hospital and health care facilities in the Denver metro area.
 We use facilities as far north as Longmont United Hospital and Boulder Community Hospital and as far south as Sky Ridge Medical Center and Parker Adventist Hospital.